 CPUK Civils is committed to driving employability among disadvantaged groups, ensuring they have the skills needed to meet the demands of a sector facing a skills gap.
 Working with Novus and Her Majesty’s Prison and Probation Service (HMPPS), the company have developed an innovative in-prison training programme that creates a genuine career pathway for offenders in groundwork and the wider construction industry.

 Novus has built successful and effective partnerships that work to the benefit of offenders and ex-offenders.

 From the long-standing working relationships to the more recent partnerships we have forged, we are delighted to join forces in transforming the lives of children, young people and adults through the provision of high quality learning and employability skills.

-Working with the Ministry of Justice, the Youth Justice Board and the National Offender Management Service as well as a wide range of visionary charities and organisations, we strive to raise our learners’ aspirations, support them back into purposeful activity, prepare them for the world of work and consequently reduce the risk of re-offending.
+Working with the Ministry of Justice, the Youth Justice Board and Her Majesty's Prison and Probation Service as well as a wide range of visionary charities and organisations, we strive to raise our learners’ aspirations, support them back into purposeful activity, prepare them for the world of work and consequently reduce the risk of re-offending.